serdeliverance/blog/_posts/2023-07-21-a-killer-interview.md

 7. Why Redis is so fast?
 How it is implemented?
 8. How is Kafka implemented?
 9. How consumer group works?
-10. Big O notation linked list
-1. size operation
-2. get operation
+10. `Time Complexity` for get and size operation on a Linked List
 11. Complexity of finding an element in an unsorted list
 12. Complexity of finding an element in a sorted list
 13. How is HashMap implemented?
-14. Explain `ADT`
+14. How `Docker` works internally?
+15. What is an `ADT` in `Scala`
-15. What is `Typeclass`?
+16. What is `Typeclass`?
 What is its difference with `interface`?
-16. How Future is schedule?
+17. How Future is schedule?
 Can I guarantee execution order?
-17. I have a filesystem of one directory containing files that has strings inside.
+18. I have a filesystem of one directory containing files that has strings inside.
 How can I detect all duplicates?
-18. What is `this` in javascript
+19. What is `this` in javascript
-19. How can I define an `ADT` in Typescript?
+20. How can I define an `ADT` in Typescript?

 ## Conclusion